inpsyde/reusable-workflows/docs/archive-creation.md

 #### A note on `PLUGIN_VERSION`

 The workflow will accept any arbitrary string and will use it without validation or sanitization.
 Adding this would mean reduced flexibility at increased complexity.
-Adding some sort of standardization/validation is encouraged, but should take place in the controlling workflow, where the conventions and requirements of the project/team/client are known.
+Adding standardization/validation is encouraged but should take place in the controlling workflow, where the conventions and requirements of the project/team/client are known.

 ## Secrets